Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 2) channel for detail event: ```case <-timeout:``` </br>

 I use structure 1 for looping, and structure 2 for signal processing (with data, timeout).
 Everything works fine until the event timeout is caught.
-I insert my timeout handler and it's over. </br>
+I insert my timeout handler and it'sBad over. </br>

 ## 6) Quit signal <a name="6_quit_signal"></a>